Cardinal117/Website-showcase/README.md

 - 💡Let me know what extra features or effects I should add in the future, I will try my very best to implement it in some way.

+## ⚙️ Recent Updates

+1. Comments and likes update:
+- Added the ability to add comments to the cite as well as like said comments.

+2. Major Update The save and chain update
+- Added new html site called the playground.

+- Added chain animation to playground.

+- Tweaked and fixed some bugs with save for later functionality.
+- Added the ability to remove saved items from the list.

+- Added more save able items on the index.html and also on games.html.

+- Currently still only saved items in sessionStorage not locally yet.

+- Known issue:
+- Can sometimes add duplicate items to the save for later page after refreshing page. (even though I have code to prevent this some 0 and 1 still decides to be stubborn)

 ## How to Reach Me

 - 📫 Email: jaydenlberg2005@gmail.com